swestenhoff/BioXFEL_Tutorial/README.md

 Change directory to the quick_check (cd quick_check) Tutorial 1: Compute and compare pcc of observed and calculated DED maps

-Tutorial 2: Refine a better structure
+All the relevant files are in the BioXFEL_directories Tutorial 2: Refine a better structure